nibblesnbits/generator-chrome-extension-simple/README.md

 ### Build

 By default, generators compress the file that was created by building a js/css/html/resource file.
-You can distribute the compressed file using the Chrome Developer Dashboard to publish to the Chrome Web Store.
+You can distribute the compressed (`.zip`) file using the Chrome Developer Dashboard to publish to the Chrome Web Store.

 Run this command to build your Chrome Extension project.